Understand the procedures needed to deal with difficulties in the workplace and employment relationship

 Ensure all the facts are investigated, including consulting the individual’s personal file for relevant information, and plan how to approach the meeting.

-Make sure the letter inviting the employee to the meeting says why they’ve been asked to attend and states that they’re entitled to have a companion present.
+Make sure the letter inviting the employee to the meeting states why they’ve been asked to attend and that they may have a companion present.

 Give the individual reasonable notice, ideally more than 72 hours.

 Before the meeting, provide appropriate statements from the individuals involved, together with any key information the employer intends to rely on.

 Make sure another manager can be present to take detailed notes and help conduct the interview.

 Never pre-judge the outcome of the interview before hearing the employee's perspective.

 Start the interview by stating the complaint to the employee and referring to appropriate statements from other individuals/witnesses.

 Give the employee plenty of opportunity to put forward their side of the story and call any supporting witnesses.

 Employers can also call witnesses, but they can only be in the room for the relevant part of the interview –nd not the duration.